 If you were to eat condensed milk with a spoon, it probably wouldn't be the best option.
 In fact, you would probably get sick because it is so sweet!

-However, condensed milk that you make for yourself using this recipe does not have the large amounts of concentrated refined sugar.
+However, condensed milk that you make for yourself using this recipe does not have large amounts of concentrated refined sugar.

 This recipe allows for a healthier way to enjoy delicious recipes.